-Please read this ENTIRE article
+Please read this ENTIRE article.

-The Power Pro can supply the NMRA limit of ¼ Amp of current for initial ‘charging’ of these decoders and 160mA of continuous current for normal program track operations.
-If the decoder exceeds these capabilities you will get the error message.
+The Power Pro can supply the NMRA limit of ¼ Amp of current for the initial ‘charging’ of these decoders and 160mA of continuous current for normal program track operations.
+If the decoder exceeds these capabilities, you will get the error message.
 Press ENTER to continue.
 You will probably still be able to program by ignoring the error.
 Press ENTER, then proceed in the usual manner.

 1. dirty track / dirty wheels / off track

 2. broken or loose wires in the loco/installation

 3. defective or blown decoder